BroadleafCommerce/BroadleafCommerce/README.md

 controllers, and the like.

 ### Content Management
-BroadleafCommerce includes a robus content management system for creating and managing static pages and content.
+BroadleafCommerce includes a robust content management system for creating and managing static pages and content.
 We also include a powerful content targeting feature that allows business users to dynamically drive the most appropriate content to users.